Your Credit Score

 For example, if you've a strong credit score and low monthly outgoings, you might be able to borrow more.

-With Fixed Car Plan you own the car once you've made all your payments at the end of the term, with no lump sum to pay or mileage limits.
+With Personal Contract Purchase Plan you own the car once you've made all your payments at the end of the term, with no lump sum to pay or mileage limits.

 A deposit is the amount of money you pay to the dealer up front.
 You don't always need to pay one, but it could lower your monthly repayments if you do.
 If you're trading in your current car, please include the part exchange value in your deposit.